k-davis/k-davis.github.io/_posts/2020-05-13-ML-Elbow-Inference.markdown

 - Python, for making the data processor
 - Jupyter Notebooks, for writing and running the models
 - Keras, for building the models
-- Processing, for making the visualizations
+- Java & Processing, for making the visualizations
 - Git/GitHub, for version control

 The original data was sourced from the [Carnegie Mellon University Graphics Lab Motion Capture Database](http://mocap.cs.cmu.edu/).